 Even though cooking for people makes me feel like I have my head screwed on backwards, I think it went well and I loved that I got an excuse to make some of the breakfast food that I’m constantly drooling over but never make.
 In the future, I’d like to challenge myself to make a completely vegan brunch.

 Have you ever attempted a vegan brunch before?
 What did you do without eggs?!

 Easiest Baked Eggs

 - Fresh baby spinach

-- about 3/4 cup assorted grated or shredded cheese (I used a mix of grated parmesan and shredded mozzarella and cheddar, optional (I've made it many times without cheese)
+- about 3/4 cup assorted grated or shredded cheese I used a mix of grated parmesan and shredded mozzarella and cheddar, optional (I've made it many times without cheese)

-Scatter a few handfuls of spinach over the bottom of the pan.
-Sprinkle half the cheese on top of the spinach.
+- Scatter a few handfuls of spinach over the bottom of the pan.
+Sprinkle half the cheese (if using) on top of the spinach.
 Crack desired number of eggs over the top of the cheese.
 Top with the rest of the cheese (if using).
 Sprinkle with salt and pepper.

 - Bake for 15 minutes, or until yolks reach desired level of jiggle.
 15 minutes at 400 degrees yielded firm whites and semi-soft yolks; 20 minutes at 375 degrees yielded very soft (almost alarmingly jiggly) whites and runny yolks.